ESCRS - ESCRS Guideline for Cataract Surgery ;

 Draft Version

 This is a draft version of the Clinical Practice Guidelines to be evaluated by stakeholders such as ESCRS members, sister societies, manufacturers as well as any other health professionals interested.
-We invite comments until 31 October 2024 at the latest, to be sent to the ESCRS Head Office cataract.guidelines@office.escrs.org
+We have previously invited comments from stakeholders until 31 October 2024.
+If you have any queries regarding these guidelines please contact the ESCRS Head Office cataract.guidelines@office.escrs.org

 Background: Cataract is a leading cause of visual impairment, and surgical intervention remains the exclusive effective approach for vision restoration.
 Currently, there are no non-surgical therapeutic modalities to address this ocular disease.
 Furthermore, the prevalence of cataracts increases with age, significantly augmenting its impact on global visual health.
 The patient pathway for cataract management includes diagnostic and therapeutic steps such as screening, patient selection, preoperative diagnostics, treatment strategies, surgery itself and postoperative care.